-Once you have set the survey up the system will send reminders to your students about the survey at regular intervals.
-Once the system has closed, you will be able to see your results.
+Once you have set the survey up, the system will send reminders to your students about the survey at regular intervals.
+When the system has closed, you will be able to see your results.

 - If you are using the forms for mid-term evaluation, focus on incremental change.
 Don’t try to completely redesign your course midway through the semester.